-The church was built in 1954 by Donaldson and Meier.
+Construction started in 1954 and was completed in the Fall of 1955.
+The construction firm was the renowned Donaldson and Meier.
 It is a modern interpretation of Romanesque.

 The exterior is of crab orchard stone in shades of buff, tan, and brown, laid in various thicknesses.
 The trim is of Indiana limestone.
 Granite is used for all entrance steps and sills.
 Marking the main entrance portico are rose red grant columns from Sweden.
 In the gable of the main facade is a sculptured figure of St. Matthew, patron saint, in stone.